jclark/satpulse/doc/config.md

 ### `leapSecond` table

-The `leapSecond` table gives information about the most recently announced leap second.
+The `leapSecond` table relates to leap seconds.
 It has the following keys:

-* `date`: a date specifying when the leap second occurs in form YYYY-MM-DD; the month and day should be `06-30` or `12-31`
+* `date` - a date giving the date of the most recently announced the leap second in the form YYYY-MM-DD; the month and day should be `06-30` or `12-31`
-* `before`: the difference between TAI and UTC time before the leap second
+* `before` - an integer giving the difference in seconds between TAI and UTC time before the leap second
-* `after`: the difference between TAI and UTC time after the leap second; with a positive leap second, `after` will be one more than `before`
+* `after`- an integer giving the difference in seconds between TAI and UTC time after the leap second; with a positive leap second, `after` will be one more than `before`

 The default is: